 VOI was established in 1986 and serves residents in Arvada, Wheat Ridge, Edgewater, Golden, Mountain View, Lakeside, Morrison and the Colorado School of Mines in Jefferson County.

 The application process is selective and applicants must be at least twenty one years of age, submit to a background check, attend a forty hour training, and live within a twenty minute response time of cities served.
 No experience necessary.
-Applications are being accepted for the upcoming training that starts late September 2014.
+Applications are being accepted for the upcoming training that starts in April 2015.

 About Arvada Police